xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 ## REST request

 To retrieve agreement metadata for Microsoft Cloud Agreement, first create a REST Request to retrieve the **AgreementMetaData** collection.
-Then search for the item in the collection which corresponds to the Microsoft Cloud Agreement.
+Then search for the item in the collection that corresponds to the Microsoft Cloud Agreement.

 ### Request syntax